Our Story

 Composer

-He is co-director of The Firm, a company that presents concerts each year featuring Australian classical musicians in programmes of new Australian music along side interesting repertoire.
-In 2013 his first opera, An Ode to Nonsense, was premiered by Slingsby and the State Opera of South Australia.
+He is co-director of The Firm, a company that presents concerts each year featuring Australian classical musicians in programs of new Australian music along-side carefully chosen repertoire.

 View Profile